ZEOREACTOR

 This establishes a solid intellectual property foundation supporting scalability, industrial partnerships, and global market expansion.

-Based on validated performance calculations and deliberately conservative modeling assumptions, the Zeolite Solar Reactor is currently estimated to generate approximately 1.3 to 3.8 kWh of electrical energy per day, depending on operating conditions and solar availability.
+Based on validated performance calculations and deliberately conservative modeling assumptions, the Zeolite Solar Reactor is currently estimated to generate approximately min 2.30 to max 8.00 kWh of electrical energy per day, depending on operating conditions and solar availability.

 These figures are conservative by design.